grafana/grafana/contribute/backend/style-guide.md

 We value clean and readable code, that is loosely coupled and covered by unit tests.
 This makes it easier to collaborate and maintain the code.

 Tests must use the standard library, `testing`.
-For assertions, prefer using [testify](https://github.com/stretchr/testify).
+For assertions, we prefer using [testify](https://github.com/stretchr/testify).

 ### Integration Tests